 10 Most Common Characteristics Of A Strong Willed Child

-Before you conclude anything about your child, check he/ she is having most of these features:
+Before you conclude anything about your child, check if he/ she has most of these characteristics:

 Strong willed children have a vision in their mind about how things should be and they often orchestrate ways to turn that idea into reality.
 They are not shy about telling adults what to do.